Thai government backs-up amid Bangkok shutdown

 Its Comptroller General's Department, which manages government expenditure, has moved to premises owned by the Royal Thai Air Force.
 The Public Debt Management Office (PDMO), which oversees government bond auctions and debt servicing, has moved to a nearby office block.

-The Commerce Ministry is operating from an arts and crafts centre in neighbouring Ayuthaya province.
+The Commerce Ministry is operating from an arts and crafts center in neighboring Ayuthaya province.

 The Bank of Thailand said it had closed its main office and moved operations to a back-up facility, but declined to say where.
 Reporters covering the central bank believed it was in Nakhon Pathom province, west of Bangkok.